roselandroche/task-list-fe/README.md

 # Project Title: Task List

 ## Description
 This will be the front end repository for a task list/to do list application.
 User will be able to add, update, and delete tasks.
+To be used for personal productivity, etc.

 ## Status
 Mid-build